-- Responsible Bidder means a Bidder that possesses the required experience, facilities, and financial resources and is fully capable of performing the relevant contract. - Responsive Bid means a Bid that complies with the requirements of the Solicitation Document and the terms and conditions of the proposed contract without material deviation (see chapter 4, section 4.4.D of this Manual for guidance on determining whether a deviation is material).
+- Responsible Bidder means a Bidder that possesses the required experience, facilities, and financial resources and is fully capable of performing the relevant contract. - Responsive Bid means a Bid that complies with the requirements of the Solicitation Document and the terms and conditions of the proposed contract without material deviation.